ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/installation.rst

     Do not accept the default network settings.
-    Cluster machines should never obtain an IP address via DHCP, because DHCP's periodic address renewal will interfere with corosync.
+    Cluster machines should never obtain an IP address via DHCP, because DHCP's periodic address renewal will interfere with Corosync.

 Configure Disk
 ______________